Roy Chapman: Style of play

-A two footed player, he was aggressive and had ball control skills, but lacked pace.
+A two-footed player, he was aggressive and had ball-control skills but lacked pace.

 Managerial career

 Chapman steered Stafford Rangers to a treble of the FA Trophy, Northern Premier League and Staffordshire Senior Cup in 1972.
 Rangers topped the league with 71 points, and beat Barnet 3–0 at Wembley in the Trophy final.
-This was followed up by him leading Rangers to the FA Cup fourth round three years later.
+He followed this by leading Rangers to the FA Cup fourth round three years later.
 He then returned to professional circles with a short spell as Stockport County manager, where he signed George Best on a short-term deal.
-His reign at Stockport was short and he returned to Port Vale as a coach in August 1976, before being sacked in May 1977 and returning to Stafford.
+His reign at Stockport was short, and he returned to Port Vale as a coach in August 1976 before being sacked in May 1977 and returning to Stafford.

-In his second spell in charge of Rangers he led them to another FA Trophy triumph (this time a 2–0 victory over Kettering Town) before standing down in 1980.
+In his second spell in charge of Rangers, he led them to another FA Trophy triumph (this time a 2–0 victory over Kettering Town) before standing down in 1980.

 Later life and death

-After leaving Rangers he took up the position as manager of Walsall Sports Company.
+After leaving Rangers, he took up the position of manager of Walsall Sports Company.

-He died in Stoke-on-Trent, three days after his 49th birthday.
-He had suffered a fatal heart attack, when playing in a five-a-side tournament.
+He died in Stoke-on-Trent three days after his 49th birthday.
+He had suffered a fatal heart attack when playing in a five-a-side tournament.